railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

 Producing an Intermediate Product
 +++++++++++++++++++++++++++++++++

 To understand the implications of requirements calculation, you should know the configuration of the sold product.
-To do this, go to the form for product PC2 and click the link :guilabel:`Product BoM Structure` to the right.
+To do this, go to the form for product LAP-CUS and click the link :guilabel:`Product BoM Structure` From the more button.
 You get the scheme shown in :ref:`fig-mrpbomtree` which is the composition of the selected product.

 .. _fig-mrpbomtree:

 .. figure:: images/mrp_product_bom_tree_new.png
-   :scale: 75
+   :scale: 60
    :align: center

-   *Composition of PC2*
+   *Composition of LAP-CUS*

-The PC2 computer has to be manufactured in two steps:
+The LAP-CUS computer has to be manufactured in two steps:

-1: The intermediate product: CPU_GEN
+1: The intermediate product: LP-Kit

-2: The finished product using that intermediate product: PC2
+2: The finished product using that intermediate product: LAP-CUS

 The manufacturing supervisor can then consult the production orders using the menu :menuselection:`Manufacturing --> Manufacturing --> Manufacturing Orders`.
-You then get a list of orders to start (``Ready to Produce``) and the estimated start date (``Scheduled Date``) to meet the customer delivery date.
+You then get a list of orders.

 .. figure:: images/mrp_production_list_new.png
-   :scale: 75
+   :scale: 60
    :align: center

    *List of Manufacturing Orders*

-You will see the production order for CPU_GEN, but not the one for PC2 because it depends on an intermediate product that has to be produced first.
-Return to the production order for CPU_GEN and click it.
-If there are several of them, select the one corresponding to your order using the source document that contains your order number (in this example ``SO007`` ).
+You will see the Manufacturing order for `LP-Kit` and one for `LAP-CUS-Laptop Customized` because it depends on an intermediate product.
+Return to the Manufacturing order for `LP-Kit` and click it.
+If there are several of them, select the one corresponding to your order using the source document that contains your order number (in this example ``SO010`` ).

 .. figure:: images/mrp_production_form_new.png
-   :scale: 75
+   :scale: 60
    :align: center

    *Details of a Production Order*

-The system shows you that you have to manufacture product CPU_GEN using the components: MB1, CPU1, FAN, RAM.
+The system shows you that you have to manufacture product `LAP-CUS` using the components: `LP-Kit`.
 You can then confirm the production twice:

 Start production: consumption of raw materials,

 Produce: manufacturing of finished product.

 Click the ``Start Production`` button, then click the ``Edit`` button, and edit the line for the product MB1.
-Enter a lot number for it by putting the cursor in the field :guilabel:`Production Lot` and pressing :kbd:`<F1>` to create a new lot.
+Enter a lot number for it by putting the cursor in the field :guilabel:`Production Lot` and to create a new lot.
 Enter an internal reference, for example: ``MB1345678``.
 The system may then show you a warning because this lot is not in stock, but you can ignore this message.

 Click the ``Produce`` button to manufacture the finished product.